Gears 5 collectibles guide – all collectible and component locations

 Missive to Agent 9

-Upon passing the metal detectors, head towards Paduk before turning right.
-Head forward until you enter an office with a missive on the desk in the left-hand corner of the room.
+Upon passing the metal detectors by the arrivals gate, continue along and around the path until you enter an office.
+The missive is on the desk in the left-hand corner of the room.

 Nomad’s Creed